pankaj90382/TSAI-2/S5/README.md

     <img src="./Save_Model/flowbased.png" width="900px" alt="centered image" />
 </p>

-The idea behind the Multi-person pose tracking is to assign a unique identication number (id) to a estimated human poses in a frame, and then tracks these human pose across other frames.
+The idea behind the Multi-person pose tracking is to assign a unique identification number (id) to a estimated human poses in a frame, and then tracks these human pose across other frames.

 I<sup>k</sup> : k<sup>th</sup> Frame